squid-cache/squid-cache.github.io/Features/Wccp.rst

 This means no one config tutorial can be used for a generic config.
 Instead we are forced to provide snippets of config and stitch them together as appropriate for every network combination.

+Here is a diagram.
+These snippets implement the *red* communication channel:
+{{attachment:wccp_proxy_flows.png}}
+ ''Image copyright Cisco.''

 = Cisco box WCCP version 1 configuration for ... =
 <<Include(^ConfigExamples/Intercept/.*Wccp1,,, from="^##.start.feature.include", to="^##.end.feature.include",sort=ascending)>>